Variants of thick-restart Lanczos for the Bethe-Salpeter eigenvalue problem: Problem definition

 These matrices satisfy $JH_C=(JH_C)^T$, where $J=\big[\begin{smallmatrix}0 & I\\ -I & 0\end{smallmatrix}\big]$.
 The eigenvalues of complex $J$-symmetric matrices display a symmetry~\cite{Bunse-Gerstner:1992:CNM,Benner:2018:SRC}: they appear in pairs $\{\lambda,-\lambda\}$.
 Also, if $x$ is the right eigenvector for $\lambda$, $H_Cx=\lambda x$, then $J\bar{x}$ is the left eigenvector for $-\lambda$,

 The Bethe--Salpeter matrix $H$ inherits these properties, but has some additional structure.
-Since $H$ is the product of two Hermitian matrices, one of them positive definite, \eqref{eq:factored}, then it is diagonalizable and has real spectrum.
+Since $H=S\Hhat$, with $\Hhat$ Hermitian positive definite, it can be transformed by similarity to the Hermitian matrix $\Hhat^{1/2}S\Hhat^{1/2}$, thus $H$ is diagonalizable and has real spectrum.
 Due to this fact, a specific version of the property in~\eqref{eq:leftevec} can be proved~\cite{Shao:2016:SPP}:

 \begin{theorem}[Shao \emph{et al.}~\cite{Shao:2016:SPP}] Let H be of the form~\eqref{eq:bse1} satisfying that $\Hhat$ in~\eqref{eq:factored} is positive definite.
 Then there exist $X_1$, $X_2\in\mathbb{C}^{n\times n}$ and positive numbers $\lambda_1,\lambda_2,\dots,\lambda_n\in\mathbb{R}$ such that